 The International Master of Science in Fire Safety Engineering is a 2-year full-time educational master programme.
-There are fully-funded positions and tuition fee reductions available, for both EU and non-EU students.
+There are full scholarships and tuition fee reductions available, for both EU and non-EU students.

 The IMFSE programme is jointly offered by 3 Full Partner Universities: Ghent University (Belgium), Lund University (Sweden) and the University of Edinburgh (UK).

 The IMFSE programme consists of 4 semesters of 30 ECTS-credits each, i.e. 2 years and 120 ECTS-credits in total.
 The mobility structure, with the possible change in study location after each semester, gives students the opportunity to gain from the strengths and expertise of more than three universities in the field of Fire Protection Engineering.

 - Application deadline: January 31, 2018

 - Course Level: Scholarships are available to pursue master degree.